School Committee - February 06, 2025

 Jeremy?

-Yeah, I agree with Shana.
+Yeah, I agree with Shauna.

-It seems very disruptive.
+That seems very disruptive.

 It's a lot of half days or working parents, especially who have to work, go into an office.

-Well, we do have 11 or 12 half days, usually for professional development and parent-teacher conferences.
+Well, we do have 11 or 12 half days, usually for professional development and parent teacher conferences.

-we're not really adding net days.
+So we're not really adding net days.

 We're just sort of moving them.

-I count 15 half days on this calendar.
+I mean, I count 15 half days on this calendar.

 Okay.

-Well, I think there's a note.
+Well, I think if there's a note.
+Okay.
+Well, I tend to agree.

-So again, I guess if somebody would like to make a motion, I would entertain a motion to approve calendar one.
+You know, I tend to agree with both Shauna and Jeremy in this case.
+So, again, I guess if somebody would like to make a motion, I would entertain a motion to approve calendar one.

 Can I ask a question?

-I apologize, I apologize.
+Of course.
+I apologize.

 I trust and want to hope that all of us have reviewed these calendars.